fpassow/world_data/owid_covid/queries_and_results.md

 ```

+### Largest Numbers of Deaths, vs Population
+What were the largest number of covid deaths in one month and one country, relative to population?

 ```
--- What were the largest number of covid deaths in one month and one country, relative to population?
 SELECT TOP(50)
   [Location] AS [Country],
   [Year],